dinodinz/dinodinz/README.md

 ## 🛠️ Personal Projects

 ####  IMPORTANT:
-- It may take a few seconds for these projects to work on initial test as API endpoints will Boot up after long periods of inactivity.
+- It may take a few seconds for these projects to work on initial load as API endpoints will need to boot up after long periods of inactivity.

 [Habigotchi Habit Tracking Mobile App (frontend)](https://github.com/dinodinz/habigotchi-frontend-portfolio)
 - **Tech Stack:** Typescript, Lottie, Expo, React Native, Axios, Jest